thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 to irradiance using a ramped value of the instrument's sensitivity between subsequent calibrations.

-A manual screening was performed, to remove inconsistent and erroneous recordings that can occur stochastically or systematically, during the continuous operation of the instruments.
+A manual screening was performed to remove inconsistent and erroneous recordings that can occur stochastically or systematically during the continuous operation of the instruments.
 The manual screening was aided by a radiation data quality assurance procedure, adjusted for the site, which was based on the methods of Long and Shi (Long and Shi 2006,